hazzik/Tail.Fody/README.md

 	} // end of method Fib

-## What fields are targeted
+## What methods are targeted

- * All methods within tail call position
+ * All methods in tail call position